-

 TestingBot API Documentation

-With our REST API you can access and modify all your data in a simple and secure (HTTPs) way.
+TestingBot exposes a REST API which you can use to access or modify all your data, in a simple and secure way.

 All API responses are in JSON format.